 It’s a known fact that people do business with other people that they know, like and trust.
-You can’t get to that level with someone without first establishing some level of relationship.
+You can’t get to selling level with someone without first establishing some level of relationship.

 If someone is trying to decide between getting the same product or service from two different places, a friendly smile or a compassionate “How are you today?” can be the deciding factor in where to go.
 Your response to their comments is that friendly smile to your followers.